travelgateX/documentation-site/content/connectiontypesbuyers/channel-x/api-reference/messages/_index.md

 ### Authentication

-Requests come with an authentication encoded in *Base-64*.
+Requests come with a *Base-64* encoded authentication.
 Credentials may be found in **Authorization** header tag, with value **Basic (encoded credentials)** as follows:

 `Authorization: Basic aHR0cHM6Ly93d3cueW91dHViZS5jb20vd2F0Y2g/dj1RWWg2bVlJSkcyWQ==`

-The user and password to be set and the endpoint that receive the requests has to be informed us in order to configure your ChannelX.
+The user and password to be set and the endpoint that receives the requests have to be informed to us in order to configure your ChannelX.

 ## Timeout and responses

-ChannelX waits for **5000ms** a HTTP 200 OK and a non-null response with a *Success* element in the response, or if you have a controlled error you can send us an error response.
+ChannelX waits for **5000ms** an HTTP 200 OK and a non-null response with a *Success* element in the response, or if you have a controlled error you can send us an error response.

 ### Response messages